 4. Repetitive Tasks

 Some HR employees have the responsibility of performing basic but repetitive tasks, like filling in forms or responding to inquires about company policies.
 These tasks might be important, but they can also consume valuable time.
-With an AI system that is programmed to perform these tasks, HR departments can be more efficient and actually save money over time by make the most of their employees' time.
+With an AI system that is programmed to perform these tasks, HR departments can be more efficient and actually save money over time by making the most of their employees' time.

 Artificial intelligence is not a replacement for your employees, but it can be implemented in ways that take some of the weight of responsibility off of your HR department.
 Advances in AI technology will continue to change the way that HR teams function, but it is already clear that with the proper implementation it can bring many benefits to a business.